GabinDDL/L2S2-GYTMY-Game/README.md

 ## What is ALIZE

-ALIZE is a library, which is basically coded in C, and which is used for the speech recognition of an individual.
+ALIZE is a c library used for speech recognition of individuals.

 In our program, we use it to recognize a person or a particular word from a model, which is created with Alize (and Spro).